Flatfish: Distribution

 Flatfishes are found in oceans worldwide, ranging from the Arctic, through the tropics, to Antarctica.
 Species diversity is centered in the Indo-West Pacific and declines following both latitudinal and longitudinal gradients away from this centre of diversity.
 Most species are found in depths between 0 and 500 m, but a few have been recorded from depths in excess of 1500 m.
 None have been confirmed from the abyssal or hadal zones of the deep sea; a reported observation of a flatfish from the Bathyscaphe Trieste's dive into the Mariana Trench (at a depth of almost 11 km) has been questioned by ichthyologists, and recent authorities do not recognize it as valid.
 Among the deepwater species is Symphurus thermophilus, a tonguefish which congregates around "ponds" of sulphur at hydrothermal vents on the seafloor; no other flatfish is known from hydrothermal vent ecosystems.

-Conversely, many species will enter brackish or fresh water, and a smaller number of soles (families Achiridae and Soleidae) and tonguefish (Cynoglossidae) are entirely restricted to fresh water.
+Conversely, many species will enter brackish or fresh water, and the families Achiridae, Soleidae, andCynoglossidae include species that are entirely restricted to freshwater.